grscheller/scheller-linux-archive/fpinscala/README.md

        .
     > run
 ```
-repeat, while I edit files, use Unix commands like grep and<br>
+repeat, while I edit files, use Unix commands like grep and
 find, and perform GIT commands in other terminal windows.